-The value of 0.1% per act is commonly cited as the risk of HIV transmission during unprotected vaginal intercourse.
-However, a 2009 analysis of existing published studies provided a slightly lower, and perhaps more precise, estimate of 0.08% per act.
-[Boily09] In other words, if 10,000 serodiscordant heterosexual couples had unprotected sex once, there would be 8 transmissions of HIV among them.
+The value of 0.1% per act is commonly cited as the risk of HIV transmission during unprotected vaginal intercourse, and this value was reported as recently as February 2012 from a large, prospective cohort study of serodiscordant couples undertaken in Africa.
+However, a 2009 analysis of existing published studies provided a slightly lower, and perhaps more precise, estimate of 0.08% per act from studies in high-income countries.
+In other words, if 10,000 serodiscordant heterosexual couples had unprotected sex once, there would be 8 transmissions of HIV among them.
 This figure represents the average transmission risk per act of unprotected vaginal intercourse, and according to the Canadian researchers who published the estimate, indicates "a low risk of infection in the absence of antiretrovirals."

 Taken together, the literature is equivocal about whether the probability of transmitting HIV from a man to a woman is higher than the probability of transmitting HIV from a woman to a man.
-Some studies have found no difference, while others suggest that the probability of HIV passing from a man to a woman is about twice that of it passing from a woman to a man. ^{1, 2, 8} A number of biological factors, such as increased surface area of the vaginal lining and greater degree of disruption of the lining during intercourse, could support a difference in the risk based on direction of transmission.
-9 Other factors known to influence transmission risk, such as being uncircumcised (which increases the risk for HIV-negative male partners), may have influences results from studies that did not show a significant difference in risk of transmission.
+Some studies have found no difference, while others suggest that the probability of HIV passing from a man to a woman is about twice that of it passing from a woman to a man.
+One study found that this difference could be explained by higher viral loads in men and other confounding factors in the study.
+A number of biological factors, such as increased surface area of the vaginal lining and greater degree of disruption of the lining during intercourse, could support a difference in the risk based on direction of transmission.
+Other factors known to influence transmission risk, such as being uncircumcised (which increases the risk for HIV-negative male partners), may have influences results from studies that did not show a significant difference in risk of transmission.